kareiku/misc/guides/git.md

 ### Enforcing LF/CRLF

-The correct way to enforce LF on certain files or kinds of files is with the following format:
+The correct way to enforce a line ending on certain files or kinds of files is with the following format:

 ```
 *.ext1  text eol=lf